 In a similar way to low mood, depression strikes when your body starts to adapt to the drop in dopamine that comes with a broken heart.
 Stripped of the ‘reward’ you get when you see the person you love, it’s hard to get that same buzz from elsewhere, which is when the temptation to return to your ex starts to become an issue.

-- Reduced motivation
+3. Reduced motivation

-- Anxiety and stress
+4. Anxiety and stress

-- Loss of appetite
+5. Loss of appetite

-If you can’t stop your mind whirring long enough to get some sleep, then you can blame it on your break-up.
+If you can’t stop your mind whirring long enough to get some sleep, blame it on your break-up.
 Those spiralling, ruminating thoughts (the ones that prey on your mind when you think you might have made a wrong decision) combined with a spike in adrenalin in the body, make it virtually impossible to get a good night’s rest.

-- Unhealthy eating
+7. Unhealthy eating

-Everyone knows that ice cream is one of the first things we reach for when we need to heal a broken heart, and now there’s a scientific reason behind all those unhealthy cravings.
+Everyone knows that ice cream is one of the first things we reach for when we need to heal a broken heart and now there’s a scientific reason behind all those cravings.
 Stress eating is a common side effect of broken heart syndrome, and can lead to food becoming ‘fetishised’ so that it starts feeling more like a treat than fuel for the body.

-- Lack of exercise
+8. Lack of exercise

 All that emotional stress causes tension throughout the body, and we often feel the effects in our heads first.
 Be sure to keep hydrated, get plenty of fresh air, go for a walk or treat yourself to a massage to help release some of the tension.

-If this article gave you the confidence to find your match, try eHarmony today!Join Now
+If this article gave you the confidence to find your match, try eharmony today!Join Now